MartynasPocius/Intro-to-AI-in-Robotics/Phase 1: Obstacle Avoidance Robot/Lesson03-Arduino-Programming.md

 As you can see in the figure above, the IDE automatically adds the main structure of the program of the `setup` and `loop` functions.
 These are explained in more detail later.

-The labelled buttons are mainly self-explanatory.
-Some that may not be as obvious are the serial monitor and the verify buttons.
+The labelled buttons are mainly self-explanatory, with the Verify button checking the code for errors, the Upload button compiling the code and uploading it to the configured board, the New button creating a new sketch, the Open button presenting a menu of all sketches in your sketchbook, the Save button saving your sketch and finally the Serial Monitor button which displays serial sent from the Arduino or Genuino board over USB or serial connector.

 <h3>TinkerCAD</h3>